presslabs/toplytics/src/README.txt

 === Toplytics ===
 Contributors: PressLabs, cristianuibar
 Donate link: http://www.presslabs.com/
-Tags: presslabs, analytics, posts, top, most visited, most viewed posts, top content, toplytics, popular, google analytics, high traffic, popular posts, oauth, server resources, settings, widget, embed code, javascript, json, json file, simple, post views
-Requires at least: 4.7.3
+Tags: analytics, most viewed posts, google analytics, high traffic, popular posts, post views Requires at least: 4.7.3
 Tested up to: 6.0
-Stable tag: 4.0.10
+Stable tag: 4.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Displays the most visited posts as a widget using data from Google Analytics.
 Designed to be used under high-traffic or low server resources.

-For more details check the [official Toplytics documentation](https://www.presslabs.com/code/toplytics/).

 == About the makers ==
 This plugin was developed by the crafty people at Presslabs—the Smart Managed WordPress Hosting Platform.
 Here we bring high-performance hosting and business intelligence for WordPress sites.
 In our spare time, we contribute to the global open-source community with our plugins.